softworkz/embyuserwiki/Live-TV.md

 Support for additional tuners can be added by installing a [Live TV Plugin](Live-TV-Plugins).

+In most cases, Emby Server will automatically discover your HDHomerun on your network with no configuration required.
+If this does not happen for you, adding a tuner manually is very simple.
+Simply open the server dashboard, navigate to **Live TV**, then click **Add** underneath tuner devices.

 ## Add a TV Guide Data Source

 Out of the box, Emby Server currently supports the following TV Guide data sources: